OSHA

 The law that started it

 The Occupational Safety and Health Act of 1970 (Public Law 91-596) created both the agency and the legal framework.
+Public sector employees in states with OSHA-approved plans are covered too.
 It covers most private sector employers and workers in all 50 states, plus certain territories and jurisdictions.
-Public sector employees in states with OSHA-approved plans are covered too.
-Here's the thing — federal agencies?
+Day to day, federal agencies?
 They have their own program under Executive Order 12196.

 Self-employed people, immediate family members of farm employers, and workers covered by other federal agencies (like mining under MSHA or aviation under FAA) fall outside OSHA's direct jurisdiction.
 That distinction trips people up more than you'd think.